-These days, having a million dollars to your name is nowhere near as impressive as it used to be.
-And yet, putting away $1 million in savings account is a major goal that most people never realize.
-In fact, findings by research firm Spectrem Group show only 7 percent of American households ever do it.
+These days, having $1 million to your name is nowhere near as impressive as it used to be.
+And yet, putting away $1 million in a savings account is a major goal that requires a solid plan of attack to reach.

-For instance, the chart below shows how much money you could plan to save each month, depending on time frame and estimated annual return.
+For instance, the chart below shows how much money you would have to save each month, depending on time frame and estimated annual return, to reach a $1 million balance.

-Of course, this all works well in theory — if you know of a way to earn 10% a year, please, sign me up.
+Of course, this all works well in theory — if you know of a way to earn 10 percent a year, please, sign me up.

-So in addition to making a concerted effort to sock away serious cash every month, there are a number of additional strategies you have to put in place if you ever hope to contribute one million dollars to your savings in your lifetime.
+Due to our low-rate environment, there are a number of additional strategies you’d have to put into place if you ever hope to contribute $1 million to your savings in your lifetime.

 7 Ways to Become a Millionaire